PublicMapping/districtbuilder/README.md

 Note: when doing this, you will need to restart your server to see the new data, since it's cached on startup

+### Creating a Development User

+User credentials for an account for usage in development can be created thru the signup process on the frontend application.

 ### Project Organization

 In order to allow for code-sharing across the frontend and backend in conjunction with an unejected Create React App (CRA), it was decided that the simplest and least error-prone way forward was to structure the code as such: